pin-wen-wang/cs205final/README.md

 Prehash the corpus of texts that will be searched through by hashing each word using MapReduce.

-Divide corpus and pattern among processes to build an efficient parallized, Rabin-Karp inspired algorithm.
+Divide corpus and pattern among processes to build an efficient parallelized, Rabin-Karp inspired algorithm.